Presentation Feedback Form - How to leverage feedback in your pitch!

 How to start giving and getting feedback?

-Giving feedback to yourself is the best way to start turning it into fuel to improve.
+Giving feedback to yourself (using the presentation feedback form below) is the best way to start turning it into fuel to improve.

 Self-reflection is a potent practice.
 However, you need a structure to follow.
 Otherwise, it too easily becomes a #WorkMonster.